brombres/Rogue/README.md

 ## License
-Rogue is released into the Public Domain under the terms of the [Unlicense](http://unlicense.org/).
+Rogue is released under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Change Log